al1998petridis/ComputationalIntelligence/README.md

-# ComputationalIntelligence
+# Computational Intelligence
 Projects for ECE course Computational Intelligence
 ## Project 1
 Build a Fuzzy PI Controller with the following specifications on MATLAB Simulink:
-- Rejection of disorders.
+Markup: * Rejection of disorders.
 For cyclic disturbance frequency less than 1 rad/sec there should be disturbance gain at most 20 dB.
 In addition, if there is a change in the TL, we want the ω to change temporarily and then return (with good approach) to the value it had before the disturbance.
-- Maximum 5% elevation for step input.
+* Maximum 5% elevation for step input.
-- Zero position error \input{$e_{ss}$}
+* Zero position error $e_{ss}$
-- Rise time maximum of 160 msec.
+* Rise time maximum of 160 msec.
-- \input{V_{a} <= 200V} for each \input{t>0}.
+* V_{a} <= 200V for each t>0.
 ## Project 2
 Solve a regression problem using TSK models.
 Fuzzy Neural Networks on MATLAB with datasets from UCI repository and feature selection with cross validation technichs were used.